linkorb/repo-ansible/README.md

 repo-ansible
 ============

 An ansible playbook with templated configuration to apply to all LinkORB code repositories.
+To enable support for repo.yaml file autocompletion refer to [Schema IDE support](./docs/SchemaIDESupport.md)